kyrsjo/fortran_examples/README.md

 Some examples for FORTRAN programming, currently fixed form compilable with gfortran.
 Meant as a learning tool.

+Note that some of the loops use F77-style DO-loops, which require numeric labels.
+There are better ways in F90/95.

 Much of it is inspired by
 http://en.wikibooks.org/wiki/Fortran (slightly incomplete)
 and